 Tipper van hire for construction, groundworks, and landscaping — single-cab or crew-cab, on a category B licence.

 Builders, groundworkers, and landscapers need a tipper that fits the cab-and-load equation.
-UVH reviews the brief — load type, team size, cage or dropside — and introduces a single supplier whose 3.5T tipper fleet matches.
+UVH reviews the brief — load type, team size, cage or dropside — and introduces a single supplier whose 3.5T tipper fleet fits.

 - Business-focused hire routes, not consumer rental flow